Updated February 9, 2017

 - You are currently employed

-- You have graduated from a selection of Title IV accredited universities or graduate programs.
+- You have graduated from a selection of Title IV accredited universities or graduate programs (only for the student loan product.
+For personal loans, there is no university requirement).

 Personal loans are not available to residents of the following states: Mississippi, Nevada and Tennessee.